Pre-Lubliner Reunion Travel Experience

 We explore Kraków’s rich history, as we walk through Wawel Castle, the Market Square and Kazimierz, the former Jewish district.
-In the afternoon, you have free time to explore the city on your own.
-In the evening, we tour the Galicia Jewish Museum’s collection of photographs, have a special program featuring a Holocaust scholar and eat dinner in the museum.
+Then we tour the Galicia Jewish Museum’s collection of photographs.
 The museum has a wonderful bookstore to explore.
+In the afternoon you have free time to explore the city on your own.

 Day 4 (Friday, June 30)

 In the morning we visit the JCC (Jewish Community Center) in Kraków and meet some members of the Jewish community before departing for Warsaw.

 In we meet our guide, who is a former journalist.
 We have a general tour of Warsaw, including the University area and or in the renovated Old Town.
 We discuss Warsaw’s eclectic architecture and the legacy of communism in Poland.
 We spend the eveing celebrating Shabbat with a progressive Jewish community in Warsaw.

 We explore Jewish Warsaw on foot and by bus with our guide.
 We see the few pieces of the ghetto that remain and discuss that fact that many living on top of what was once the Warsaw Ghetto are totally unaware of where they are living.
 Dinner amidst an outdoor jazz fest.